georgeglarson/deep-research-privacy/README.md

 Try the interactive demo at [georgeglarson.github.io/deep-research-privacy](https://georgeglarson.github.io/deep-research-privacy)

-Features you can try:
+**Experience Venice.ai's power:**
-- Research privacy topics with uncensored AI
+- Research any topic with 10+ uncensored AI models
-- Compare different AI models
+- Compare model capabilities and pricing in real-time
-- Experience our privacy-first approach
+- See structured outputs with confidence scores
+- Test Venice.ai's web search integration with automatic citations
+- Experience true privacy - no data collection, no content restrictions

 ## The Coolest Part?
 Run It Your Way! 🚀